jason-sa/jason-sa.github.io/_posts/2018-11-2-Will-you-buy-or-not-in-your-next-visit.md

 Gradient Boost| SMOTE| 0.857
 Gradient Boost| SMOTE + Tomek| 0.875
-Gradient Boost| SMOTE + Edited Nearest Neighbors| 0.999
+Gradient Boost| SMOTE + Edited Nearest Neighbors| 0.999 {: .center} <!-- align center for the table, .center class in main.css  -->

 The AUC reported by BayesSeachCV is the best AUC of the test data generated in the cross validation process.
 The Gradient Boost with SMOTE + Edited Nearest Neighbors resulted in the best AUC and was selected as the best model.